RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 <!--
 ### Example: Interpolating astrophysical spectra with AstroPy

-This is from an open-source package I’m working on, so we can look at the actual pull request where I made this change: https://github.com/SNEWS2/snewpy/pull/310
+This is from an open-source package I'm working on, so we can look at the actual pull request where I made this change: https://github.com/SNEWS2/snewpy/pull/310

 &rightarrow; See the first table of benchmark results.
 Note that using a Python `for` loop to calculate the spectrum in 100 different time bins takes 100 times as long as for a single time bin.
 In the vectorized version, the computing time increases much more slowly.

-(Note that energies were already vectorized—that’s another factor of 100 we got “for free”!)
+(Note that energies were already vectorized—that's another factor of 100 we got "for free"!)

 Code diff: https://github.com/SNEWS2/snewpy/pull/310/commits/0320b384ff22233818d07913c55c30f5968ae330
  -->